 Only one joint election can be made for a tax year.
-If both you and your spouse or common-law partner have eligible pension income, you will have to decide if you are splitting your pension income or your spouse's or common-law partner's pension income.
+If both you and your spouse or common-law partner have eligible pension income, you will have to decide which one of you will act as the pensioner and elect to allocate part of their eligible pension income to his or her spouse or common-law partner (the pension transferee).

 Under certain circumstances, we may allow you to make a late or amended election, or revoke an original election.
 For more information, see How do you split your pension income.

 Forms and publications